Prepping to teach multiplication can leave you more confused than your students.

 Here’s a five-step method for teaching multiplication that will give your students confidence, and you some easy lesson plans.

-Step one: start with physical manipulatives
+Step 1: Start with physical manipulatives

 To make it easier to grasp, use the following strategies: